cxpartners/sepa-customer-platform/doc/architecture/decisions/0005-user-groups-roles-permissions.md

 ## Context and Problem Statement

-The application needs to control access permits & their supporting documents based on user roles.
-As Active Directory and Active Directory B2C have been proposed as the authentication methods, SEPA needs to
+The application needs to control access to permits & their supporting documents based on user roles.

 ## Decision Drivers

-* Applicants and operators will be grouped by 'account' in the CRM, however SEPA should be able to differentiate between  organisation users & designate an 'administrator'.
+* Applicants and operators will be grouped by 'account' in the CRM, however SEPA should be able to differentiate between an organisation's users & the lead contact  (administrator).
-* SEPA staff will potentially require different access levels depending on the application, sensitive data requirements mean not at all staff should be able to view all documents connected to a permit.
+* SEPA staff will potentially require different access levels depending on the application; sensitive data requirements means certain documents should require additional privileges.

 ## Considered Options

-1. All user groups are managed through Active Directory groups
+1. All user roles are managed through Active Directory groups
-2. SEPA staff permissions are managed by Active Directory groups, operator and applicant permisisons are managed via their relationship to the CRM account.
+2. SEPA staff permissions are managed according to the Active Directory group they are assigned to.
+Operator / applicant permisisons are managed according to the account/contact relationship in Dynamics.

 ## Decision Outcome